Kubernetes

 The following strategies can help to set appropriate limits:

-- Decide which workloads to prioritize: As with memory and CPU requests, some workloads may require different limits than others, based on how important they are.
-It makes more sense to set high limits for mission-critical workloads, as compared to ones whose failure you can tolerate.
+• Decide which workloads to prioritize: As with memory and CPU requests, some workloads may require different limits than others, based on how important they are.
+It makes more sense to set high limits for mission-critical workloads, as compared to ones whose failure you can tolerate, and careful resource settings influence how safely those workloads can burst.

-- Consider cluster scalability: If your cluster has autoscaling features enabled that allow it to add nodes quickly when total resource availability becomes constrained, there is less risk associated with setting high limits than there would be if your cluster's total resource capacity is fixed and unscalable.
+• Consider cluster scalability: If your cluster has autoscaling features enabled that allow it to add nodes quickly when total resource availability becomes constrained, there is less risk associated with setting high limits than there would be if your cluster’s total resource capacity is fixed and unscalable, because scaling can supply additional resources quickly.

-- Assign limit ranges: Limit ranges are a Kubernetes feature that can restrict resource usage levels on a per-namespace (as opposed to per-container) basis.
-Limit ranges can help provide a safeguard against high limits for individual containers, since the containers won't be allowed to consume more resources than the CPU or memory limit range for their namespace, even if the total container resource limits are higher.
+• Assign limit ranges: Limit ranges are a Kubernetes feature that can restrict resource usage levels on a per-namespace (as opposed to per-container) basis.
+Limit ranges can help manage all the resources in a namespace and ensure sensible limits set for new containers, while also providing a safeguard against high limits for individual containers, since the containers won’t be allowed to consume more resources than the CPU or memory limit range for their namespace, even if the total container resource limits are higher.

 Kubernetes resource requests vs. limits: Key differences

-Kubernetes memory and CPU requests and limits are similar in that both can assist with the efficient management of resources.
+Kubernetes memory and CPU requests and limits are similar in that both are part of managing compute resources in a kubernetes cluster.
 However the obvious difference between them is that resource requests establish the minimum resources available to an application, while limits control the maximum.

-It's important to note, too, that you don't have to use resource requests and limits together.
-You can use them independently by, for example, defining a CPU or memory request for a container but no limit.
+It’s important to note, too, that you don’t have to use resource requests and limits together.
+You can use them independently by, for example, defining a CPU or memory request for a container but no limit, even though Kubernetes typically treats limits requests as the pair of values it uses for scheduling and enforcement.
 Doing so would make sense in scenarios where you want to ensure that a mission-critical workload always has a minimum amount of resources available, but you are not concerned about it being over-consuming.
+Requests influence the resources allocated for placement, while limits cap maximum usage at runtime.

 Why both are essential: A harmonious balance

-That said, it's generally best to set both requests and limits.
-Even if you don't expect a workload to consume an unreasonable amount of resources, issues like memory leaks or code lead to unanticipated resource consumption spikes.
+That said, it’s generally best to set both requests and limits.
+Even if you don’t expect a workload to consume an unreasonable amount of resources, good memory management still matters because issues like memory leaks or code can lead to unanticipated resource consumption spikes.
 Limits offer a backstop that can prevent cluster performance or stability issues.

-Likewise, setting requests is a smart move in most cases because it ensures that your containers will never have insufficient resources to guarantee a minimum level of performance.
+Likewise, setting requests is a smart move in most cases because it ensures that your containers will never have insufficient resources to guarantee a minimum level of performance, and avoiding strict setting cpu limits can sometimes help bursty workloads use more available CPU when demand briefly rises.
 Problems like failed nodes may unexpectedly decrease the resources available to containers, and requests can help ensure that containers are rescheduled in the most efficient way.
+This balance matters because a container may need much cpu temporarily, but requests still protect minimum availability.

 Common issues caused by request and limit misconfigurations